Esri/maps-app-android/README.md

 maps-app-android
 =======================
-This repo provides a template app for Android devices calls Maps App that can be used as as starter for your organizations mapping app built with [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
+This repo provides a template app for Android devices called Maps App that can be used as as starter for your organizations mapping app built with [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
 You can use the Maps App as is, or extend it as a navigational mapping app using Runtime SDK for Android.

 ![App](https://raw.githubusercontent.com/Esri/maps-app-android/master/maps-app.png)